sakoho81/pyimagequalityranking/Readme.md

 *Update 2019 Sami: Please take a look at the [Microscope Image Processing Library (MIPLIB)](https://github.com/sakoho81/miplib).
-I am not going to update the PyImq package anymore (it should however continue working just fine).*
+I am not going to update the pyimq package anymore.
+It should however continue working just fine.*

 # PyImageQualityRanking

-Please also see the original author's wiki: https://bitbucket.org/sakoho81/pyimagequalityranking/wiki/Home

 ## An Image quality ranking tool for Microscopy